canjs/can-fixture-socket/can-fixture-socket.md

 });
 ```

-## Use of can-fixture.Store
+## Use with can-fixture.Store

-With [can-fixture.store] we can create a storage of items and emulate fully working CRUD service.
+With can-fixture [can-fixture.store] we can create a storage of items and emulate a fully working CRUD service.
 Optionally we can use [can-set.Algebra] to power our store with binary operations on sets.
 ```js
 var fixtureSocket = require("can-fixture-socket");
 var io = require("socket.io-client");